How to start a self-hosted WordPress blog – a step by step guide

 - Extra bonus…write a little post for each social media platform introducing yourself and your new blog, then reach out to friends and family and ask them to follow you!

 And one last note, you may be on some of these platforms already, so have a good think about whether you can use what you already have (it helps to have followers already!) and turn it into something for your blog or whether you’d rather have a separate account for your blog.
-With Facebook you definitely need to set up a page for your blog, as personal profiles are not suitable for many reasons!
+With Facebook you definitely need to set up a page for your blog, as you are not allowed to use your personal profile for promotional activities.

 Step 15 Promote your blog content